Oboakoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task4 - script for creating file called hello task5 - script for adding the execute permission to the owner of the file task6 - script for execute permission to owner and group ownera buh read only to others
+task4 - script for creating file called hello task5 - script for adding the execute permission to the owner of the file task6 - script for execute permission to owner and group ownera buh read only to others task7 - execution permission to owner, group and the world task8- excution permission to world only